In this day and age, a vehicle is a must.

 There comes a point in our lives where we will struggle just a little with finances.

-From what went form an easy tire repair is now going to putting air almost daily just to save you from buying a new one.
+What went from an easy tire repair is now going to putting air almost daily to save you from buying a new one.

 Tires with low pressure will have you using a lot more fuel than necessary so make sure your tires are properly inflated.